Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 Q: What cleaning procedure should I use to clean the mirror coating?

-A: Generally, the same rules apply as for all other optics.
-Detailed cleaning directions are available on request.
+A: Basically, the same rules apply as for any other optics.
+Detailed cleaning instructions are available on request.

 Back to top